FilipJoksimovic29/SolidVote-Frontend-pre-production/README.md

 https://github.com/FilipJoksimovic29/SolidVote-smart-contracts-pre-production-version.git.
 Then, in the constants file, input the contract address and ABI for each of the three contracts being used.
 In App.js, input the project ID and RPC (e.g., WalletConnect and Alchemy).
 To install the required dependencies, after installing Node.js, run npm install.
-If you encounter any issues, feel free to ask ChatGPT. 😊
 These are some of the larger steps, assuming the person has some experience.

 # Technical details: